Stretch Marks on Men: The Complete Guide

 Surely, you’ve seen the phenomenon.
 A guy finally gets gung ho about spending time in the gym.
 He’s starting to look cut.
 He might even be noticeably shedding weight.
 One day, he’s showing off his guns, and you notice some weird stripes on his skin.
 What you’re seeing is stretch marks, and they’re extremely common.

 You’ve heard of stretch marks.
 A lot of guys seem to be under the impression that they only afflict women.
 They’re a common after-effect tied to getting pregnant and having babies.
 Unfortunately, there’s some misinformation wrapped into that though.
 While stretch marks are common after pregnancy, they’re common in a lot of other situations too.
 Guys absolutely can get stretch marks.
 So, today we’re going to bust some myths and completely demystify stretch marks.
 You’ll learn more than you bargained, but when we’re done, you’ll know how to avoid them and how to deal with them if they show up anyway.
+In this edition of our men's skin care guide, we'll walk through the path of stretch marks.

 What Are They?